|

 Persistent UI/session data

-Ehwaz stores recent files, explorer roots, expanded folders, and split-pane tab state in storage.json in the same config directory:
+Ehwaz stores recent files, explorer roots, expanded folders, split-pane tab state, per-panel sizes, and references to unsaved untitled buffers in storage.toml in the same config directory:

 - Linux: